 In this article, it is explained what a chord is and which the most common categories of chords are.
 Pianoscales.org does not primarily focus on chords, and therefore there are no diagrams here for particular chords.
-In that case Pianochord.org could be recommended.
+In that case Pianochord.org can be recommended.

 What is a chord?

 A chord is several notes played together.
 There are three-note chords (triads), four-note chords (also called four-part chords) and five-note chords (also called five-part chords).
 There are even chords with six or seven notes, but in this case some notes are usually skipped when playing.
 It does exist chords with two notes (dyads), which are less common on piano.
 Chords are also related to scales, read about how chords are built from scales.

 … And what are they good for?

 Chords can, for example, tribute with harmony and structure.
-By harmony means that a chord adds bass notes to a melody and make it more full-flavored.
+By harmony, in this case, means that a chord adds bass notes to a melody and make it more full-flavored.
 By structure means that chords can add rhythm and variation to a melody.
 To create harmony a chord is often played simultaneously as a melody note, and to create structure a chord is often played between melody notes.

 Major: a major triad is commonly written only by the name of the root of the chord.

 For example, C: including the notes C – E – G.

 Minor: the minor triad is commonly written with the name followed by “m” (short for minor).

 For example, Cm: including C – Eb – G.

 7: when the number seven is following the name of the note it is a dominant seventh chord.
 A minor seventh in the scale is added and make it a four-note chord.

 For example, C7: including C – E – G – Bb.

 m7: this is a minor seventh chord (m is an abbreviation for minor).
 A minor seventh is added to a minor triad.